Top 10 Tips For MCAT Examinees: Test Day

 2. Read the.
 This document is crucial to a successful experience during your MCAT exam.
 It provides critical information about MCAT policies and procedures, and was required reading at the time you registered for the MCAT.
 You agreed to the terms listed in the Essentials by registering for the MCAT exam.

 3..
 Every testing platform is unique and knowing how to move through the exam, select answers, highlight passages, and strikeout answers is important.
 Understanding the various features and functions of the MCAT Exam before you arrive on test day will help you feel more prepared.
-Please note: The AAMC is making enhancements to the way the MCAT exam interface looks, feels, and functions on test day beginning with the 2018 testing year.
-In mid-December, the free Practice with Exam Features tool will be updated for you to preview and practice interacting with the new interface.

 4. Learn about theprocess in advance.
 This short video provides you with a detailed overview of how the process will work at the test center.
 Knowing this in advance will help you better understand what to expect on test day.